 Regime Books is a collective of writers, poets, publishers and editors based in Perth, Australia.
-We don’t care who you are or where you live, if your writing is great we will do our best to publish it.
 We have been working together on and off in an informal way since the early nineties, but Regime Books has been serious since 2008.

 Where to buy in the real world

 Crow Books - 900 Albany Highway, East Victoria Park, WA, 08 9472 9737